 Texas is another state that is always in need of qualified healthcare professionals.
 Austin’s vibrant sounds and sights make it a great place to work as a travel nurse.
 When you visit Austin in spring, you will see wildflowers in bloom all over the city.
 Zilker Park is an ideal place for recreation, boasting over 300 acres of grassy picnic areas and spring-fed swimming holes.
 The city’s residents will tell you that its dining is second-to-none, which means you will have no problem finding delicious Tex-Mex and barbecue.

 If you are staying for a few months, you will benefit from Austin’s downtown Farmers Market.
 Fresh produce, flowers and coffee will help you to stay energized and inspired during your work week.
 Enjoy a variety of food trucks during your lunch break and then head to the Texas Hill Country for a weekend of relaxation.
 If your employer gives you preference on where to stay, ask about hotels in East Downtown, Travis Heights and the Zilker neighborhood.
 Music lovers will enjoy the Red River Culture District, while those who are working close to the Capitol building will have plenty of amenities to choose from in the downtown district.

 Enjoying Spring as a Travel Nurse

 When you work as a travel nurse, every season has something new that is worth discovering.
 Planning your leisure activities in advance can help you to ensure that you see all of the best springtime sights.
 Book your hotel or rental property as soon as possible so you are able to commute comfortably.
+This step is not crucial enough as Travel Nurse Salary is quite high, so you can afford any kind of hotels and booking you wish.
 Research the most popular restaurants for both dine-in and takeout just in case you do not want to cook during the week.
 No matter where you stay, take some time to smell the flowers.
 You never know when you will return to your spring destination.